 While I was ill, I thought of writing a post about how to promote good gut health and glowing skin because my skin was breaking out.
 I knew my break out had nothing to do with skincare but the fact that I wasn’t eating well and not eating the right kind of food affected my skin.

-So what is the right kind of food that not only heal your gut but makes your skin glow?
-I did my research and I have compiled 6 lists which I hope you enjoy.
+So what is the right kind of food that not only heals your gut but makes your skin glow?
+I did my research and I have compiled 6 best foods for gut health and glowing skin.
 But before the list, let me take you through how the gut works.

 The gut is the house of good and bad bacteria.
 These bacteria may be small yet so powerful.
 Any imbalance triggers the skin problems like dry skin, acne, premature aging, oxidation and lots more.
-The bacteria in your body work in such a way that it assimilates nutrients the skin needs to protect and repair itself.
+The bacteria in your body work in such a way that it assimilate nutrients the skin needs to protect and repair itself.
 It also protects the gut lining from inflammation and UV damage that ages the skin.
 In fact, there was particular research where intestinal microflora was studied in 114 patients with acne, 54% of them had what the researchers referred to as “impaired” gut bacteria.

-Anti-Aging Foods
+1. Anti-Aging Foods

 With the right kind of vitamin, your skin can look young, fresher and smoother.
 The gold standard vitamin for anti-aging is vitamin A. Vitamin A (Retinol) helps with fine lines, and wrinkles and keeps the skin glowing by stimulating collagen production.

 You can find Vitamin A in foods of animal origin but there is an alternative – beta-carotene.
-Beta-carotene is a prominent member of the carotenoids family.
+Beta-carotene is a prominent member of the carotenoid family.
 When you eat beta-carotene, your liver will take about two to four hours to convert it to vitamin A which is then useful for your skin.
 You can find beta-carotene carrots, eggs, liver, kale, papaya and pumpkin.
 The daily dose of vitamin A for women is 700 RE and 900 RE for men.

-Skin Glowing Foods
+2. Skin Glowing Foods

+This vitamin is a family of carotenoids.
+They protect your skin from sun damage and make your skin glow.
+They are called astaxanthin.
 Astaxanthin is a very powerful antioxidant, a photoprotective and anti-inflammatory carotenoid that can be found in lobsters, salmon, and crayfish.
 It can also be found in plants such as microalgae.
-You would notice astaxanthin are mostly pink in colour.
+You would notice astaxanthin is mostly pink in colour.

 A study of 30 healthy females was carried out in Japan for 8 weeks.
-Participants were given 6mg of Astaxanthin oral supplementation and 2ml of topical application.
+Participants were given 6mg of Astaxanthin oral supplementation and 2 ml of topical application.
 This study showed improved skin improvement in wrinkles, age spots, elasticity, texture, and moisture content.
 There was overall skin improvement and skin was glowing not only in women but also in men.

-Skin Barrier Improvement Foods
+3. Skin Barrier Improvement Foods

 The skin barrier is like a brick wall that protects the skin from UV damage and other toxins.
 The best vitamin that is up to the task of improving the skin barrier is Niacin (Vitamin B3).
 You will also find in skincare ingredients known as niacinamide.